 - A. Provide information required in moisture control system manufacturer's pre-job checklist.
 Submit completed checklist to moisture control system manufacturer for review before installation of the moisture control system. - B. Concrete floor slab moisture testing is not required prior to application of moisture control system. - 1.
 If moisture testing is performed, moisture testing shall be conducted according to the latest version of ASTM F2170 using relative humidity probes that have been allowed to equilibrate at each test location for at least two hours.
-Provide report in accordance with ASTM F2170 and floor plan showing moisture test results.

-- C. Testing and evaluation for deleterious materials and contaminants that inhibit moisture control coating adhesion - 1.
+Provide report in accordance with ASTM F2170 and floor plan showing moisture test results. - C. Testing and evaluation for deleterious materials and contaminants that inhibit moisture control coating adhesion - 1.
 It is the responsibility of the owner to provide a concrete floor slab free of contaminants and deleterious materials that can inhibit bond to the moisture control coating or develop deleterious reactions after the concrete floor slab is sealed. - 2.
 Concrete substrates must be structurally sound, solid, and meet industry standards as defined in ACI Committee 201 Report "Guide to Durable Concrete."
+Surfaces must

-Surfaces must be free of moisture-sensitive patching and leveling materials, adhesives, coatings, curing compounds, concrete sealers, efflorescence, dust, grease, oils and any other materials or contaminants that can act as bond breakers. - 3.
-The floor slab must be surface must be capable of withstanding steel shotblast preparation to ICRI CSP3.
+- be free of moisture-sensitive patching and leveling materials, adhesives, coatings, curing compounds, concrete sealers, efflorescence, dust, grease, oils and any other materials or contaminants that can act as bond breakers. - 3.
+The floor slab surface must be capable of withstanding steel shotblast preparation to ICRI CSP3.
 Excessively weak, soft, dusty, cracked, or uneven surfaces may not be suitable substrates, and may require additional concrete surface removal or patching before application of the moisture control coating.
 Such compounds must be long term resistant to high moisture and high pH. - 4.
-Concrete that is air-entrained, excessively porous, or poorly consolidated must first be treated with KOSTER KB Pox-IN as a primer. - 5.
 Contaminated concrete may not be suitable to receive a moisture control coating.
 Testing and evaluation for contaminants and concrete condition is not required but is strongly recommended.
-Testing and evaluation of the floor slab can include: - Solvent extraction and analysis for organic compounds such as oil, grease, plasticizers, silicones, solvents, and other chemical compounds that can inhibit bond to the epoxy moisture control coating. - Microscopical (petrographic) examination according to ASTM C856 to evaluate the concrete condition, potential deleterious substances, and suitability for shotblasting and coating adhesion. - 6.
+Testing and evaluation of the floor slab can include: - i.
+Solvent extraction and analysis for organic compounds such as oil, grease, plasticizers, silicones, solvents, and other chemical compounds that can inhibit bond to the epoxy moisture control coating. - ii.
+Microscopical (petrographic) examination according to ASTM C856 to evaluate the concrete condition, potential deleterious substances, and suitability for shotblasting and coating adhesion. - 5.
 Do not install moisture control system if substrate testing reveals unacceptable conditions.